activerabbit-ai/activerabbit-ai/IMPLEMENTATION_SUMMARY.md

 ## 🚀 Ready for Use!

-The ActiveAgent Ruby client is now **complete and ready for production use**.
+The ActiveRabbit Ruby client is now **complete and ready for production use**.
 All core functionality has been implemented with:

 - ✅ Comprehensive error handling
 - ✅ Thread-safe operations